sensepost/jash.sh/README.md

 ### The Rules

 * The primary aim is to submit a polyglot that runs in the most languages with the fewest characters.
-  * Differences in major version numbers of languages can count as different languages
+  * Differences in major version numbers of languages can count as different languages.
 * However, polyglots that use novel techniques, or run in esoteric languages are encouraged.
 * As are beautiful polyglots i.e. elegant code or pictographic code.